Constructing a Confidence Interval In Exercises 25–28, use the da... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
-In constructing confidence intervals, it is often assumed that the population from which the sample is drawn is normally distributed, especially when the sample size is small.
+In constructing confidence intervals, it is often assumed that the population from which the sample is drawn is normally distributed, especially when sample sizes are small.

 Recommended video: